-At the heart of our curriculum is the fundamental intent that happy learners make life-long learners & we are determined to do as much as possible to enable our children to fully enjoy their childhood.
-We want children to be able to learn skills & apply them creatively, further their knowledge & understanding of the world, develop positive attitudes, plus fulfil their unique & individual potential.
+At the heart of our curriculum is the fundamental intent that happy learners make life-long learners and we are determined to do as much as possible to enable our children to fully enjoy their childhood.
+We want children to be able to learn skills and apply them creatively, further their knowledge and understanding of the world, develop positive attitudes, plus fulfil their unique and individual potential.

-In designing & implementing our curriculum, we feel that we have just the right mix of enrichment, independence, collaboration & inquiry.
-We believe that it is broad & balanced, is underpinned by effective programme of Spiritual, Moral, Social & Cultural development & sufficiently prepares our children for life in modern Britain.
+In designing and implementing our curriculum, we feel that we have just the right mix of enrichment, independence, collaboration and inquiry.
+We believe that it is broad and balanced, is underpinned by effective programme of Spiritual, Moral, Social and Cultural development and sufficiently prepares our children for life in modern Britain.

-In terms of the impact, our results show that our children, whilst being of many different abilities & backgrounds, do very well indeed!
+In terms of the impact, our results show that our children, whilst being of many different abilities and backgrounds, do very well indeed!

 Whole School Long Term Curriculum Plan

-To see the curriculum plan for each subject area, please click below:
+To see the curriculum plan for each subject area, please click here.

-Our biggest focus on Reading however is our daily ‘Book Club’ (a daily guided reading slot with a vast collection of amazing new reading books & various interactive reading activities) as well as holding an annual Book Week (coinciding with World Book Day & involving lots of amazing activities & competitions).
+Our biggest focus on Reading however is our daily ‘Book Club’ (a daily guided reading slot with a vast collection of amazing new reading books and various interactive reading activities) as well as holding an annual Book Week (coinciding with World Book Day and involving lots of amazing activities and competitions).

 We also have a weekly library session after school, plus a session where parents are invited to read in the Woodland Workshop with their children for a Wild Read!